 These stainless steel funnels are the perfect size to sit on top of 10 mL roller bottles and 1 oz dropper bottles while adding your ingredients.

-In addition to making it faster to get oils and carriers into your bottle, it keeps the outside of your container clean so that your product labels stick much better.
+In addition to making it faster to get essential oils and carrier oils into your bottle, it keeps the outside of your container clean so that your product labels stick much better.

 Using flask funnels like these (that have a short stem) rather than standard essential oil funnels (that have a longer stem) ensures you don’t waste or drip any product when removing it from the bottle opening.